scala/scala-lang/blog/_posts/2023-12-08-migration-to-scala-3.md

 ## Step 2.
 Draw the rest of the owl

 After all the meetings and/or writings comes the time to do the actual work.
 When you have concrete questions or action items, remember that [Scala 3 migration guides](https://docs.scala-lang.org/scala3/guides/migration/compatibility-intro.html) are your friends.
-For example, it covers how to port compiler options and build configurations.
+For example, they cover how to port compiler options and build configurations.
 Great reference resource.

 > Note that you can find further help from the community on [Scala Discord](https://discord.com/invite/scala).